kanitw/kanitw.github.io/index.md

 Kanit was born and grew up in Bangkok.
 He graduated from Chulalongkorn University in Thailand with a B.Eng. in Computer Engineering (First Honour and Gold Medal).

-In his free time, Kanit enjoys playling and watching soccer.
+In his free time, Kanit enjoys playing and watching soccer.
 Please feel free to contact him at *kanitw* at *gmail.com*